emoregcram/IponTracker/README.md

 # IponTracker: A Personal Finance Tracker
 Java OOP project by Real 3ggaz from Outer Space

-Description / Overview
+**Description / Overview**

   The IPON Tracker is a console-based Java application designed to help users manage their personal finances with a Savings-First approach.

   The system prioritizes savings before any other financial activity, ensuring users develop strong saving habits before recording expenses or setting financial goals.

 The program allows users to:

-  Create and manage multiple savings accounts
+  *Create and manage multiple savings accounts

-  Record expenses under a specific savings account
+  *Record expenses under a specific savings account

-  Set goals related to each savings account
+  *Set goals related to each savings account

-  View a complete hierarchical summary showing savings as the top priority
+  *View a complete hierarchical summary showing savings as the top priority

-  This project demonstrates a clean and well-structured application of Object-Oriented Programming (OOP) concepts.
+  *This project demonstrates a clean and well-structured application of Object-Oriented Programming (OOP) concepts.

-OOP Concepts Applied
+**OOP Concepts Applied**

-  a.
-Encapsulation
+1. Encapsulation

-    All class fields are declared private to protect the data.
+    *All class fields are declared private to protect the data.

-    Access is controlled using getters and setters.
+    *Access is controlled using getters and setters.

-    Examples: balance, amount, goalAmount are private fields accessed safely through methods.
+    *Examples: balance, amount, goalAmount are private fields accessed safely through methods.

-b.
-Inheritance
+2. Inheritance

-    SavingsAccount, Expense, and Goal all inherit from the abstract superclass FinancialItem.
+    *SavingsAccount, Expense, and Goal all inherit from the abstract superclass FinancialItem.

-    Common attributes (id, description, date) and behaviors are reused through inheritance.
+    *Common attributes (id, description, date) and behaviors are reused through inheritance.

-c.
-Polymorphism
+2. Polymorphism

-    The displayDetails() method is defined abstractly in FinancialItem and overridden in each subclass.
+    *The displayDetails() method is defined abstractly in FinancialItem and overridden in each subclass.

-    When iterating through expenses or goals, the correct version of displayDetails() is automatically executed depending on the object’s type.
+    *When iterating through expenses or goals, the correct version of displayDetails() is automatically executed depending on the object’s type.

-d.
-Abstraction
+3. Abstraction

-    The FinancialItem class represents a general financial record.
+    *The FinancialItem class represents a general financial record.

-    It cannot be instantiated and serves only as a template for more specific financial item types.
+    *It cannot be instantiated and serves only as a template for more specific financial item types.

-e.
-Composition (Has-A Relationship)
+4. Composition (Has-A Relationship)

-    A SavingsAccount has expenses and goals.
+    *A SavingsAccount has expenses and goals.

-    This makes Savings the core structure of the program, reinforcing the savings-priority system.
+    *This makes Savings the core structure of the program, reinforcing the savings-priority system.

-Program Structure
+**Program Structure**

-  Main Classes
+  *Main Classes*

-FinancialItem (abstract)
+1.FinancialItem (abstract)
-Stores shared attributes: ID, description, date.
+  *Stores shared attributes: ID, description, date.
 Declares abstract displayDetails().

-SavingsAccount (primary class)
+2.SavingsAccount (primary class)

-Contains balance, interest rate.
+  *Contains balance, interest rate.

-Contains lists of Expense and Goal objects.
+  *Contains lists of Expense and Goal objects.

-Provides methods for adding expenses, updating progress, and applying interest.
+  *Provides methods for adding expenses, updating progress, and applying interest.

-Expense
+3.Expense
-Represents spending transactions linked to a SavingsAccount.
+  *Represents spending transactions linked to a SavingsAccount.

-Goal
+4.Goal
-Represents savings objectives, each belonging to a specific savings account.
+  *Represents savings objectives, each belonging to a specific savings account.

-FinancialTracker (Main Program)
+5.FinancialTracker (Main Program)

-Handles user menu
+  *Handles user menu

-Manages Savings Accounts
+  *Manages Savings Accounts

-Enforces the rule: Savings must be created first before expense/goal actions
+  *Enforces the rule: Savings must be created first before expense/goal actions

-Class Relationship Diagram (Text-Based)
+**Class Relationship Diagram (Text-Based)**
                     +---------------------+
                     |   FinancialItem     |
                     |---------------------|